cryptimeleon/cryptimeleon.github.io/docs/representations.md

 This is due to implementation details of `ReprUtil` (primitive types cannot be assigned a `null` value).

 For fields that are of a type that implements `StandaloneRepresentable`, you also do not need to give a restorer.
-This is because `StandaloneRepresentable` objects can always be recreated without external information as they must implement a constructor that only takes in a `Representation`.
+This is because `StandaloneRepresentable` objects can always be restored without external information as they must implement a constructor that only takes in a `Representation`.

 ### Combination With Composite Types